aspiers/openstack-summit-2016-austin-project-creation/markdown/should-I-create.md

 <br><br>

-* Re-inventing the wheel.
+* Re-inventing the wheel
-* Self-promotion.
+* Self-promotion
-* No prior experience in upstream development.
+* No prior experience in upstream development
-* Promotion of your employer.
+* Promotion of your employer

 Note:

 - Competition is still OK (e.g. puppet / chef / ansible / salt)
--  Spend at least a few days first making some upstream contributions.
+-  Spend at least a few days first making some upstream contributions
 - Not prepared to take on the maintenance responsibilities!
-- **Joke**: Ok, the talk is over, conclusion: Dont create OpenStack project.
+- **Joke**: Ok, the talk is over, conclusion: Dont create OpenStack project

 <!-- .slide: data-state="normal" id="why-create-openstack-project" -->
 ## Why should I create an OpenStack project?

-* Help realize the OpenStack mission.
+* Help realize the OpenStack mission
 * Grow my project / team
     *   Community support
     *   Discoverability: (upstream visibility, contributions)
 * Personal growth
-    *   Improving interpersonal / collaborative skills.
+    *   Improving interpersonal / collaborative skills
-    *   Improving technical skills.
+    *   Improving technical skills
     *   Have fun hacking, collaborating!

 Note:

-- Good long term career aspects.
+- Good long term career aspects
-- Change of role/jobs does not directly control this.
+- Change of role/jobs does not directly control this
-- Increasing personal growth.
+- Increasing personal growth